larryhastings/correlate/README.md

 What follows is an exhaustive (and exhausting!) chapter on the implementation of **correlate**.
-This is here partially for posterity, partially because I like reading this sort of thing in other people's project, but mostly to make it easier to reaquaint myself with the code when I have to fix a bug three years from now.
+This is here partially for posterity, partially because I like reading this sort of thing in other people's projects, but mostly to make it easier to reaquaint myself with the code when I have to fix a bug three years from now.